 - 8. Compliance with Arboricultural Assessment and Tree Protection Plan - 9.
 Compliance with Ecological Appraisal recommendations - 10.
 Submission of Biodiversity Enhancement Strategy including 9 bat boxes, ridge tiles with maintained crevices, native species etc. - 11.
 Wildlife Sensitive Lighting Design Scheme - 12.
 Submission of details of cycle storage and refuse storage including green roofs - 13.
 Provision of car parking as shown on plans, with no boundary treatments above 0.6m in the sightlines, plus submission of details of the wheelchair accessible space for F1. - 14.
 Installation of EVCPs at 20% active and 80% passive - 15.
 Development in accordance with accessible homes requirements: F1 as M4(3); H1, H2, H3, F2 as M4(2); F3, F4, F5 as M4(1). - 16.
 Compliance with energy and water efficiency requirements - 17.
+Compliance with requirements of the Fire Statement - 18.
 Any other planning condition(s) considered necessary by the Director of Planning and Sustainable Regeneration